Grey College, Durham: Buildings

-There are four accommodation blocks on site: Hollingside (the main building), Elvet, Oswald and Holgate House.
-Grey was the first college in Durham to have all of its bedrooms connected to the university computer network.
-The college offers a number of other facilities: Hollingside contains the 350-seat dining room (the college is fully catered), the college bar and the Junior Common Room (JCR), which has the largest TV of any Durham college, while Holgate House has a conference centre and a library with over 7,000 books.
-A fifth building, Fountains Hall, is the home of Phoenix Theatre Company (PTC), and also contains the college chapel, a multi-purpose hall (for everything from badminton to band practice), and a toastie bar.
+There are four accommodation blocks on site: Hollingside (the main building), Elvet, Oswald, and Holgate House.
+The college offers a number of other facilities: Hollingside contains the 280-seat dining room, the college bar, and the Junior Common Room (JCR), which has the largest TV of any Durham college.
+Holgate House has a conference centre and a library with over 7,000 books.
+A fifth building, Fountains Hall, is the home of Phoenix Theatre Company (PTC), the college chapel, a multi-purpose hall (for everything from badminton to band practice), and a toastie bar.

-The University Botanic Garden and the High Wood are located next door to the college, and a path leads directly to the Science Site.
+The Durham University Botanic Garden and the High Wood are located next door to the college, and a path leads directly to the Mountjoy Site (formerly known as the Science Site).

+The original buildings from 1957–63 were included in the local list as non-designated heritage assets in November 2023.
+The part of the college site on the north side of Hollingside Lane is included in Durham County Council's proposed Hill Colleges Conservation Area.

 College life

-Notable social events include the fireworks display (the largest in Durham - cancelled in 2017 due to no longer being commercially viable) "The Informal Ball" with its fancy dress themes; and "Grey Day", a mix of fun events on the lawn and college bands, traditionally accompanied by the consumption of alcohol.
+Notable social events include "The Informal or Winter Ball"; the "President's Guest Night" and "Grey Day", a music festival following the end of the examination period.
 The year comes to an end with "The Phoenix Ball", the largest and most lavish social event of the year.

 Grey has a large number of sports clubs, ranging from Grey College Boat Club through Grey College Ultimate Frisbee Club to team croquet.
 Many of Grey's sporting clubs have enjoyed success in recent years, notably the women's hockey team, boat club, darts team, rugby team, football team, cheerleading squad and Ultimate Frisbee Club.

 Members of the college sometimes refer to themselves as the "Grey Army" and can be found at many college sporting events (usually rugby games) supporting the team, with a "Commander-in-Chief" appointed by the JCR each academic year to lead the troops.
 Another mascot of the college is the "College Trout"—a Big Mouth Billy Hamill toy that is currently stationed behind the bar.
 A bi-annual magazine, Grey Matter, also exists to satirise college events.

-Grey also has termly art exhibitions which were developed by alumnus Henry Dyson.
-One such was 'My Mining Days' by Tom Lamb which gave an insight into the experience and culture of mining within the area.

 The college has a fellowship in mathematics (the Alan David Richards Fellowship) and a general fellowship scheme (the Sidney Holgate Fellowships), which includes funding for research fellows and an artist in residence.